Human Rights

 4. Note – Human Trafficking was flagged as a special area of concern by North Texas area stakeholders.

 With the release of the new Framework in July 2024, the NTFWCOC designed and hosted an in person Human Rights workshop on October 31, 2024, with 125 stakeholders.
 At the workshop, the 125 stakeholders further prioritized 64 of the 102 ideas proposed in the 2020 bid plan.
-These 64 ideas will now undergo a legal, feasibility, and budget analysis.
-The results of this and the finalized list of action steps to prepare our community for the World Cup will be shared in a virtual report out call on January 22, 2025, at 10 AM CST.
-If you have not been involved and would like to be, please reach out to minal@dallasfwc26.com and she will add you to the invite after first adding you to our stakeholder list.
+These 64 ideas underwent a legal, feasibility, and budget analysis.
+The results of this and the finalized list of action steps to prepare our community for the World Cup were shared in a virtual report out call on January 22, 2025, at 10 AM CST.

 A final Human Rights Action Plan is currently due to FIFA World Cup 26™ on August 29, 2025.
-For transparency, we will also publish the Action Plan here.
+For transparency, we will also publish the Action Plan here unless the publication date is changed.

 If you have questions, concerns, or comments, please email our Chief Human Rights Officer at minal@dallasfwc26.com.